 Safeway is primarily an auto insurance company.
 The company previously offered property coverage under Safeway Property Insurance Company, however in 2015 it was acquired by Florida Specialty Holdings and subsequently rebranded as Florida Specialty Insurance Company.
-Coverage states, for Safeway Insurance, in addition to Illinois and Florida are Alabama, Arizona, Arkansas, California, Colorado, Georgia, Louisiana, Mississippi, New Mexico, Tennessee, and Texas.
+Coverage states, for Safeway Insurance, in addition to Illinois are Florida, Alabama, Arizona, Arkansas, California, Colorado, Georgia, Louisiana, Mississippi, New Mexico, Tennessee, and Texas.
 There are office locations in most of these states to provide personalized service.

 Safeway Insurance Group has a list of subsidiaries, most bearing the Safeway name, writing insurance policies in their covered states.
 Products are sold exclusively through independent agents, and the company promises simple, straightforward, affordable insurance options.

-While Safeway is not considered a non-standard insurer, they do offer coverage for both drivers with clean records and those who may have a few blemishes, stating on their website that they may be able to help drivers who have had trouble getting coverage elsewhere, or for those who have had no prior auto insurance in the US.
+While Safeway is not considered a non-standard insurer, they do offer coverage for both drivers with clean records and will consider those who may have a few blemishes, stating on their website that they may be able to help drivers who have had trouble getting coverage elsewhere, or for those who have had no prior auto insurance in the US.